 There is no doubt that poor digestion negatively impacts your quality of life.
 Feeling bloated, gassy or constipated tends to make you feel uncomfortable, self-conscious and anti-social.
-But when you balance your diet with real foods packed with things like fibre and probiotics, your digestive system runs much more smoothly.
-As a result, your belly feel less distended, your bowels work they way they were meant to and you are able to actually enjoy life.
+But when you balance your diet with real foods packed with things like fiber and probiotics, your digestive system runs much more smoothly.
+As a result, your belly feels less distended, your bowels work they way they were meant to and you are able to actually enjoy life.

 5. Eating healthy will improve your self-confidence and relationships